-Real estate agent matchmaker HomeLight has launched two new programs for homeowners in California that make it easier to buy and sell by leveraging the power of cash.
+Real estate agent matchmaker HomeLight has launched two new programs for homeowners in California (and now Texas) that make it easier to buy and sell by leveraging the power of cash.

 The new initiative, known as “HomeLight’s Cash Close program,” includes HomeLight Trade-In and HomeLight Cash Offer.